JustEnoughLinuxOS/distribution/documentation/GENERAL_CUSTOM_SHADERS.md

 At the top of the list, set "Simple Presets" to off.
 Then choose "Save Shader Preset As" and name the shader.
 Press the enter key on the on-screen keyboard to save the preset.
 Exit Retroarch normally via the hotkey preset, or by backing out to the main menu and choosing "Quit Retroarch"

-## Step 4: Load your shader preset from JELOS ES menu
+## Step 4: Load your shader preset from JELOS menu

 Browse into either "advanced game options" within game selection, or Main Menu -> Game Settings -> Per System Advanced Configuration.